RimMirK/RimMirK/README.md

 I’m not chasing trends.
 I don’t care about hype stacks.
 What I care about is **clarity** — in code, in structure, in what a tool does and how it behaves.

-> Code, to me, is quiet design.
-It's not just about making something work — it's about making something make sense.
+> Code, to me, is not just a sequence of characters.

-I prefer simple over clever, consistent over fancy, and open over closed.
-I believe good tools should respect the user — not dictate to them.
+> It is something far more important — my temple, my life.

+- I value reliability and practicality over hype and fleeting trends.

+- I believe good projects are those that adapt to you, not the other way around.

+- Programming is not just writing code.
+  It’s your intuition, your logic, your soul expressed through lines.

+> Great code doesn’t shout — it listens, supports, and lasts.
+> It’s the quiet bridge between idea and reality.

 ---